 Paying $30–75 will get you a room in a mid-range hotel of some repute, with in-house restaurant and bar, booking office, room service and so on.
 At the top of the range the sky’s the limit.
 Most of the international-class hotels are located in the two major cities, which also have some reasonably charismatic places to stay, such as the Metropole in Hanoi and Ho Chi Minh’s Continental.
 However, in recent years developers have targeted Nha Trang, Hoi An, Da Nang and Ha Long City, all of which now boast upmarket resort hotels.
 Off the main trail, there’s usually one or two upper-range hotels in each main city, though very few exist in the countryside.

 As Vietnam’s minority communities have become more exposed to tourism, staying in stilthouses or other village accommodation has become more feasible.

 In the north of the country, notably around Sa Pa and in the Mai Chau Valley, you can either take one of the tours out of Hanoi which includes a home-stay in one of the minority villages, or make your own arrangements when you get there.
 In the central highlands, the Pleiku and Kon Tum tourist offices can also arrange a stilthouse home-stay for you.

 Accommodation usually consists of a mattress on the floor in a communal room.
 Those villages more used to tourists normally provide a blanket and mosquito net, but it’s advisable to take your own net and sleeping bag to be on the safe side, particularly as nights get pretty cold in the mountains.
-Prices in the villages vary from $5–15 per person per night, depending on the area and whether meals are included.
+Prices in the villages vary, depending on the area and whether meals are included.